-- "Downlink Channel" The UE must be set to receive the downlink signal on this channel. - "Uplink Channel" The UE must be set to transmit an uplink signal on this channel. - Downlink "Channel Codes" The UE must be set to expect the following code settings from the test set on the downlink: - Primary Scrambling Code - PICH Channelization Code - DPCH 12.2 RMC Channelization Code - "Transport Format Combination Indicator Pattern" (TFCI) If the UE is configured to respond to TFCI, the appropriate TFCI value must be entered on the test set and the UE must be able to decode the TFCI and correctly configure itself to accept the downlink data (in this case, the format for the 12.2k RMC). - "Cell Power" the power level out of the test set must be high enough for the UE to receive the downlink signal and decode the data. - "Uplink Scrambling Code" The scrambling code the UE is transmitting on the uplink signal. - "MS Target Power" The power level that the UE is expected to be transmitting at.
+- "Setting Channel Type" The UE must support the reference measurement channel (RMC) type. - "Downlink Channel" The UE must be set to receive the downlink signal on this channel. - "Uplink Channel" The UE must be set to transmit an uplink signal on this channel. - Downlink "Channel Codes" The UE must be set to expect the following code settings from the test set on the downlink: - Primary Scrambling Code - PICH Channelization Code (if the UE responds to this channel in Test Mode) - DPCH Channelization Code - "Transport Format Combination Indicator Pattern" (TFCI) The UE must be able to decode the TFCI and correctly configure itself to accept the downlink data (in this case, the format for the selected RMC). - "Cell Power" the power level out of the test set must be high enough for the UE to receive the downlink signal and decode the data. - "Uplink Scrambling Code" The scrambling code the UE is transmitting on the uplink signal. - "MS Target Power" The power level that the UE is expected to be transmitting at.